Limiting laws and consistent estimation criteria for fixed and diverging number of spiked eigenvalues: Consistent information criteria for estimating

 where $\bar{d}_{k'+1}=\sum_{i=k'+1}^pd_i/(p-k')$ and $\gamma>0$.
-It can be seen that when $\gamma=1$, (\ref{eq:aic}) is equivalent to the AIC; when $\gamma=\log n/2$, (\ref{eq:aic}) is equivalent to the BIC.
-Unlike the finite $p$ case, the GIC does not rely on the quadratic expansion of the log-likelihood, as the residuals from the expansion no longer tend to zero when $p,n\rightarrow\infty$.
-Alternatively, we exploit the fact that the log-likelihood can be written as a function of eigenvalues of the sample covariance matrix so that we may use the results derived in Section \ref{sec:limit}.
-Specifically, for $c>0$, we define
+It is seen that when $\gamma=1$, (\ref{eq:aic}) is equivalent to AIC; when $\gamma=\log n/2$, (\ref{eq:aic}) is equivalent to BIC.
+Unlike the finite $p$ case, GIC does not rely on the quadratic expansion of $\log L_{k'}$, as the residuals from the expansion no longer tend to zero when $p,n\rightarrow\infty$.
+Alternatively, we exploit the fact that $\log L_{k'}$ can be written as a function of eigenvalues of the sample covariance matrix so that we may use the results derived in Section \ref{section:asy}.